Recloser: Division

 Reclosers can also address electric power distribution network damage by dividing up the network into smaller sections, possibly at every electric power distribution downstream branch point, which handle much less power than the breakers at the feeder stations, and can be set to trip at much lower power levels.
 Consequently, a single event on the grid will cut off only the section handled by a single recloser, long before the feeder station would notice a problem and cut power.

-Reconfiguration and Load flow resolution
+Reconfiguration and load flow resolution

 Reclosers can resolve load flow issues by reconfiguring the electric power distribution network.

-Typical fault conditions & reclosing principles
+Typical fault conditions and reclosing principles

 The basic philosophy of reclosing is to actively consider the fault types and provide an effective response based on probabilities of the detected fault type.
 Fault currents are sensed by current sensing transformers.

 Lightning

 The primary class of fault type on an overhead distribution network is lightning strike.
 Lightning surges increase voltage which can cause localised breakdown of insulation, allow arcing over insulators.
 Reclosers can detect this as an overcurrent or earth fault (depending on the asymmetry of the fault).
 Lightning surges pass very quickly (reduce in 50ms), so the first reclose can be configured to both trip and reclose quickly.
 This first reclose allows for interruption of the arcing caused by lightning, but restores the power quickly.